 Why We Choose Staycations

-For us, a staycation means a change of perspective.
+For us, a staycation means a change of scenery.
 This isn’t your typical weekend.
 It’s time to disconnect from the hectic responsibilities of life, such as work emails, piled dishes, and errands, and focus on relaxation, presence, and peace.

 What Our Staycations Look Like